kahing/goofys/README.md

 `-ostat_cache_expire=1` for s3fs to simulate cold runs.
 Detail for the benchmark can be found in [bench.sh](https://github.com/kahing/goofys/blob/master/bench/bench.sh).
 [Raw data](https://github.com/kahing/goofys/blob/master/bench/) is available as well.
-Test was run on an EC2 m4.16xlarge in us-west-2a connecting to a bucket in us-west-2.
+The test was run on an EC2 m4.16xlarge in us-west-2a connected to a bucket in us-west-2.
 Units are seconds.

 ![Benchmark result](/bench/bench.png?raw=true "Benchmark")